 These past posts might also be helpful to you:

 These Frixion pens are my favorite pens for planning because they are erasable!
 Homeschooling gives us the flexibility to constantly change courses and plans, so having erasable pens is a must for me.
-I also like these Frixion Erasable Highlighters too.
+They write on smooth and are easy to erase.

 If you need help deciding what topics to teach your children each grade year, this is a great book that provides comprehensive plans from preschool through high school.
 It shares integral subjects for each grade, with lists of topics, recommended resources, and book lists.